gvwilson/fiction/santas/index.md

 that's how it had always been, and as far as everyone was concerned, that was how it was always going to be.

+[^loudly]: She was a hundred and twenty two years old, and could not say things so loudly that no one else could hear themselves think.

 For a while he wondered if he was just lazy, which was a synonym for "sinful" where he lived,